 Andatech’s dash cams provide crisp clear recordings, full functionality and connectivity for an easy, seamless user experience.
 Both units come with a 16GB micro SD card and one-year warranty.

-For more information, check out our dash cams online.
+For more information, check out our dash cams below.